-PYRO-CHEM Industrial Fire Suppression Systems may be used on a variety of hazards in many types of applications.
+PYRO-CHEM Industrial Open Face Paint Spray Booth Fire Suppression System has been designed and tested for use in open face paint spray booth applications.
 The guidelines listed in this chapter deal with the limitations and parameters of various system configurations.
-It is the responsibility of the Certified installer to ensure that the proper system is being utilized, and that the system meets the limitations and parameters listed in this chapter.
-Before attempting to design any system it is necessary to attend a Factory Certification Training Class and become Certified to install PYRO-CHEM Industrial Fire Suppression Systems.
+It is the responsibility of the Certified installer to ensure that the proper system design is being utilized, and that the system meets the limitations and parameters listed in this chapter.
+Before attempting to design any system, it is necessary to attend a Factory Certification Training Class and become Certified to install PYRO-CHEM Industrial Open Face Paint Spray Booth Fire Suppression Systems.